Skip to content

 Natural history museum is a great choice for spending an afternoon.
 Photo: Katrin Lindenbauer

-Cap Science
+Cap Sciences

 Are you ready for a journey to the fascinating sides of science and industry?
-Then head to the Cap Science, right at the riverbank.
+Then head to the Cap Sciences, right at the riverbank.
 This activity and exposition centre introduces kids and adults to science, engineering and the industrial world in an entertaining format.

 There are different workshops for kids.
 It is perfect if you want your kids to experience a day as an astronomer, a chemist or a scientist.
 You can even let your small ones learn about becoming a chef with a tasting as the grand finish.